biarms/bootstrap/README.md

     inet 169.254.213.104/16 brd 169.254.255.255 scope global veth92e8007
     inet6 fe80::e876:17ff:fe4d:19d7/64 scope link
 ```
-Quite often, the line with eth0 contains the solution:
+Quite often, the line with eth0 or wlan0 contains the solution:
 ```
 pi@raspberrypi:~ $ ip addr | grep inet | grep eth0
     inet 192.168.0.105/24 brd 192.168.0.255 scope global eth0
+pi@raspberrypi:~ $ ip addr | grep inet | grep wlan0
+    inet 192.168.0.205/24 brd 192.168.0.255 scope global wlan0
 ```
-So in that case, the IP is `192.168.0.105`
+In our case, both `192.168.0.105` and `192.168.0.205` should be OK.
+But let's consider `192.168.0.105` for the rest of the explaination.

-If you don't have any keyboard nor screen plug
-`ping raspberrypi.local` executed on another computer could help.
+If you don't have any keyboard nor screen plugged in, `ping raspberrypi.local` executed on another computer could help.
 ```
 $ ping raspberrypi.local
 PING raspberrypi.local (192.168.0.105): 56 data bytes